 7. Re-create a new array.
 At the host prompt, type the following command and press Enter:

-recreatevg -y logical drivegroupname -L /directoryname os device name

-- logical drivegroupname is the name that you want to assign to the FlashCopy array. - directoryname is the name of the directory where you want to mount the FlashCopy logical drive. - os_device_name is the operating system device name of the FlashCopy logical drive.
+recreatevg -y logical drivegroupname -L /directoryname os_device_name os device name is the operating system device name of the FlashCopy logical drive.
 If your AIX array contains more than one FlashCopy logical drive, add an os_device_name for each logical drive.